Attaching Images, Videos, and Documents ¶

 Attach an Image or Video to a Page ¶

-Naturally, if you upload an image to your shelf, you will want to attach it to a guide or wiki article.
+Naturally, if you upload an image to your Media Manager, you will want to attach it to a guide or wiki article.
 Attaching images to a guide and a wiki is a little different.
 We walk you through both below:

 Each guide step can hold up to three images.
 Drag the thumbnails around in the bar to adjust the order that you want them to show up when viewing the page.
 Whichever image is the furthest left will be the main picture.
 After making all desired changes, be sure to click "Save" before leaving the page.

 An advantage of wikis is your ability to place an image just about anywhere.
 In the editing text box, click your cursor in the area that you would like your image to go.
 Then click, drag, and drop the image into the text box from the Media Manager.

 When the image is attached to the page, you see a bit of code that looks like this: